 These protein pancakes get a nutritional boost from cottage cheese and Greek yogurt!
-The recipe makes enough for just two but you can easily double or even quadruple the recipe.
+The recipe makes enough for just two people but you can easily double or even quadruple the recipe.
 Can be made gluten-free or whole grain.

 Protein pancakes don’t sound exactly appetizing but seriously… these are so good and you don’t need to be put off by the protein in the title!
 There’s lots of cottage cheese in these pancakes but all it does is make the pancakes less bready and more moist.

 I don’t know if I’ve ever mentioned this before, but I’m a terribly messy person.
 And this also applies to the fridge.

 I buy stuff intending to bake with it and then I get a different idea, buy more, get another idea, and so on.
 Today was get rid of the cottage cheese and Greek yogurt day.

 I’m not really into thick pancakes.
 I always spread them out with the measuring cup I used to pour them into the pan.